tinyx3k/ransomware.live/docs/about.md

 ## ⚠️ Disclamer

-Contents within ransomware.live, posts.json, groups.json and the docs/ & source/ directories are dynamically generated based on hosting choices of real-world threat actors in near-real-time. whilst sanitisation efforts have been taken, by viewing or accessing ransomwatch you acknowledge you are doing so at your own risk
+Contents within ransomware.live, posts.json, groups.json and the docs/ & source/ directories are dynamically generated based on hosting choices of real-world threat actors in near-real-time. whilst sanitisation efforts have been taken, by viewing or accessing ransomwatch you acknowledge you are doing so at your own risk.

 ## 👨🏼‍💼 About me